 If an employer contemplates making 20 or more redundancies within 90 days, then they have an obligation to start the collective consultation process as soon as is reasonably practicable.
 If there are more than 20 and up to 99 roles being made redundant at the same place, then consultations will need to start at least 30 days before the first redundancy is made.
 If there are 100 roles or more being made redundant, then the consultation will need to start at least 45 days before the first redundancy is made.

 If I'm made redundant when the furlough scheme is available, is this unfair dismissal?

 This is a new area of Employment Law and it is likely to depend on the individual circumstances.
 Employees with 2 years' continuous service continue to be protected from unfair dismissal.

 If there is a reduction in the need for employees to do work of a particular kind because a business or workplace has closed, then this is likely to be a redundancy.
 However, an employer has the obligation to act reasonably and a Tribunal must have regard to the resources available to the employer at the time of the dismissal.

-The government portal is due to be set up by 20th April 2020 in time for the April pay run.
-In addition, employers can access the Government's Business Interruption Loan scheme.
-The question will be whether an employer can withstand the lack of cash flow and continue to pay its staff until the government scheme is in place.
+In addition to the furlough scheme, employers can access the Government's Business Interruption Loan scheme.
+The question will be whether an employer can withstand the impact of coronavirus on their cash flow throughout 2020.

 Once the scheme is up and running, then if an employer refuses to consider furloughing staff as a way of avoiding redundancy, this could potentially render any dismissal unfair.

-The difficulty is that we are unlikely to see any Tribunal decisions on this for over a year because Tribunal Hearings are currently being postponed and there will be a backlog.
+The difficulty is that we are unlikely to see any Tribunal decisions on this for over a year because many Tribunal Hearings have been postponed and there will be a backlog.